ElSnaps/MESA-VimTools/README.md

-## MESA-ServerTools
+## MESA-VimTools
-General purpose server tools used on Mesa.
+General purpose vim tools used on Mesa.